nestauk/pec-library/pec_library/analysis/README.md

 ## pec_eda_networks.py

-**Some experiments**
+As a result of the initial general data quality check, we decided to focus on using data that was complete.
+Namely, each material's subject list and publication details.

+In this script, we build and explore undirected, weighted networks of subjects where each node is a subject and each edge represents subject co-occurence in subject lists.
+We played around with:

+1. preprocessing subject lists
+2. running an initial community detection algorithm to explore subject clusters
+3. expanding the initial network by keyword query expansion based on eigenvector centrality
-1. taking a random sample of the API -> **API issues.** can randomly-ish sample up to 400 pages of english language publications - otherwise, the API returns a 500 server error.
+4. taking a random sample of the API -> **API issues.** can randomly-ish sample up to 400 pages of english language publications - otherwise, the API returns a 500 server error.

-2. keyword query expansion based on eigenvector centrality
-3. node attribute ideas - language of subject node, entity resolution of node

 ## Questions for George

-0. a general sense check
-	- does this seem interesting?
-1. Which possible next steps sound most promising?
-	- analysing subject clusters over time
-		- when where subject clusters first introduced?
-Do subject cluster become more or less 'dense' over time?
+**Goal:** Ultimately, we _think_ want to cluster networks of subjects across the missions over time and analyse them i.e. when were subject clusters introduced?
+Do subject clusters become more or less 'dense' over time?
+What does that mean about how publications have been talking about these mission areas?

-	- adding and analysing node attributes
-		- what additional 'metadata' can we include about subject nodes beyond? i.e. subject langauage, entity type.
-What can we do with that information that might be interesting?
+My main questions/themes for you are:

+0. A general sense check of the above goal

+1. Ways of expanding the network beyond data derived from the initial 'seed' keyword -  we played around with taking the most central subject nodes from the initial graph and using them as keywords to query the API.
+Any other ideas?
+Do you think its even necessary to expand the network?

-2. More specifically, how best to capture time?
-	- each materal has a list of subjects associated to it and publication year.
+2. How best to approach the time component of the question?
+Each material has a list of subjects associated to it and publication year.
 We want to assign a year to each subject node by finding the 'average age' of the subject.
 How dubious does this sound?
 Other ways of doing so?

+3. Do you think its worth adding and analysing node attributes?
+What additional 'metadata' can we include about subject nodes beyond? i.e. subject langauage, entity type.
+What can we do with that information that might be interesting?